gaconkzk/flies-tools/README.md

 ### Problems and solved

 - ~~[x] `SvelteKit` default use ssr so some client only modules can't be load, and tauri not support ssr, just static.
 So we need to disable ssr using `hooks.js` and use `@sveltejs/adapter-static` for build~~ Removed `SvelteKit` because ssr or server render is not my target.
 It also cause video players can't run on `Safari`
-- ~~[x] Similar, we also need to use clients mode when import browser only library, so I decided use `vite-plugin-iso-import` for adding `?client` suffix into import statement, there some other ways but this one is the best (for now use this for `@tauri-apps/api` and `openplayerjs`)~~ Removed `vite-plugin-iso-import` i don't need this, anymore I'm client only
+- ~~[x] Similar, we also need to use clients mode when import browser only library, so I decided use `vite-plugin-iso-import` for adding `?client` suffix into import statement, there some other ways but this one is the best (for now use this for `@tauri-apps/api` and `openplayerjs`)~~ Removed `vite-plugin-iso-import` I don't need this anymore, I'm client only
+- main's `index.html` MUST in root folder - for multiple pages worked

 ## Plan